DevkarthikSuresh/YOLO-DSP-enhanced-detection/README.md

 This simple, lightweight pre-processing improved YOLO’s detection confidence on wildfire datasets by **~9% on average**, with clearer smoke boundaries and more stable bounding boxes.

-The approach is model-agnostic and can be applied to any YOLO variant or object detection backbone.
+The approach is model agnostic and can be applied to any YOLO variant or object detection backbone.

 ---